-If of appropriate academic rank and status, the department head shall vote by secret ballot with the faculty.
-Any other faculty member serving as an administrator who has an official vote on the candidate at a higher administrative level shall excuse himself or herself at the departmental level.
-Faculty members who serve in an advisory capacity at the school, college, or University level may vote at the department level but at higher levels shall excuse themselves from decisions on candidates from their departments.
+The department head, dean, and any other faculty member serving as an administrator who has an official vote on the candidate at a higher administrative level shall not vote at the departmental level.
+Faculty members who serve on committees at the school, college, or University level may choose to vote at the department level or at higher levels, but they may vote only once on candidates from their departments.
 Immediate family members shall excuse themselves from voting.